 It led her to become a co-founding member of the Student Nonviolent Coordinating Committee, better known as SNCC.
 The group formed in 1960 under the guidance of NAACP leader Ella Baker.
 Nash and other student activists led the first successful lunch counter integration in Nashville.

-When SNCC began working with Rev. Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference, Nash helped negotiate between the groups.
-Nash was an instrumental figure in the Selma voting rights movement.
-She and Bevel helped organize young people willing to follow the non-violent creed of the two organizations.
+When SNCC began working with Rev. Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference, Nash became a negotiator between the groups.
+She was an instrumental figure in the Selma voting rights movement and with Bevel, helped organize young people willing to follow the non-violent creed of the two organizations.

 During the events of March 7, 1965, better known as “Bloody Sunday,” Nash was on the front lines as marchers attempted to cross the Edmund Pettus bridge into Montgomery.
-Nash is also credited as the person who kept the Freedom Rides going after a bus was set on fire in Anniston, Alabama and Riders were advised to stop because the rides had become too dangerous.
+Nash is also credited as the person who kept the Freedom Rides going after a bus was set on fire in Anniston, Alabama.
+Riders were advised to stop but Nash refused, heroically standing up to then president Lyndon Baines Johnson’s advisors.

-Nash and Bevel won the SCLC Freedom Medal in 1965 shortly after the passage of the Voting Rights Act by President Lyndon B. Johnson.
-Nash remains an active lecturer who reminds listeners that the acts of Bloody Sunday and the fight for voting rights was just a short time ago in American history.
+Nash and Bevel won the SCLC Freedom Medal in 1965 shortly after the passage of the Voting Rights Act.
+Nash, now 81, remains an active lecturer who reminds listeners that the acts of Bloody Sunday and the fight for voting rights was just a short time ago in American history.

-In Ava DuVernay’s celebrated Selma film, Nash is played by actress Tessa Thompson.
-Bevel is played by rapper/actor Lonnie “Common” Lynn.
+In Ava DuVernay’s celebrated “Selma” film, Nash is played by actress Tessa Thompson while Bevel is played by rapper/actor Lonnie “Common” Lynn.